josbeir/cakephp-filesystem/README.md

 ## Formatters

-During upload a formatter is used to set the path and filename.
-For instance, if you use the EntityFormatter you can use variables available in an entity to build the filename
+During upload a formatter is used to construct a path and filename.
+For instance, if you use the EntityFormatter you can use variables available in an entity to build the filename.

 ```php
 $entity = $this->Posts->get(1);